nicolle-chm/nicolle-chm.github.io/_pages/about-me.md

 author_profile: true
 ---
 <br>
-I am currently a Masters's Student at Alliance Manchester Business School (AMBS), pursuing an MSc in Business Analytics.
+I'm currently on an exciting academic journey as a Master's student at Alliance Manchester Business School (AMBS), where I'm actively pursuing an MSc in Business Analytics.
+My academic pursuits have fueled my passion for the dynamic world of technology and data.

-I am interested in various topics relating to Technology like Artificial Intelligence, Data Science, Big Data, Data Analytics and Blockchain.
-Additionally, I am interested in how these topics can be applied to the Financial industry, as I have a personal interest with the Financial Markets.
-In university, I have expressed my interest in these topics through active participation in the committees for societies such as the Investment, Blockchain and Consultancy Society.
+I have a keen interest in a variety of technology-related domains, including AI, Data Science, Big Data, and Data Analytics.
+What truly drives me is the process of transforming raw data into actionable insights.
+I find immense satisfaction in working with data, uncovering hidden patterns, and crafting informative dashboards that tell compelling stories.

+I've had the pleasure of delving deeply into these enthralling subjects in my academic and professional work, developing my abilities, and obtaining practical expertise in data analysis and visualisation.
+Whether it's employing the strength of machine learning algorithms or delving into the depths of big data, I thrive on the opportunities and challenges that technology and data present.

-Please feel free to connect with me on LinkedIn following the link on the left, and to contact me by email or LinkedIn messages.
+Please feel free to connect with me on Linkedin using the link on the left, or you can reach out to me via email or LinkedIn messages.